Croluy/DoggoReportBot/README.md

 - blacklist.json --> it saves a list of all users banned from the bot;<br>
 - admins.json --> this file saves a list of all the admins of the bot.<br>

-Do **NOT** delete or manually modify this files unless you know what you're doing!
+Do **NOT** delete or manually modify these files unless you know what you're doing!
 <br>

 ## 🧬 Features